KrystianSkwierawski/DailyToDoList/README.md

 - I used Docker Desktop Linux machine for application containerization, I connected API and client web application via docker-compose.

+- I added logging for the dev environment.
+After each use of the API, it logs some information about a request, response, and error if any occurs.

 - The API architecture is broken down into functionalities, not types, this time.

     - architecture divided into types.